libktx/ktx/style/README.md

     // Customize ListStyle...
   }
   selectBox {
-    scrollStyle = get<ScrollPaneStyle>("selectScroll")
+    scrollStyle = it["selectScroll"]
+    listStyle = it["selectList"]
     // Note: generics are mostly optional, as Kotlin is smart enough to guess the type of
     // requested asset and insert its class automatically.
 This applies to most assets like
-    // fonts and colors, but should NEVER be used for Drawable instances: getDrawable(String)
-    // should be called instead.
-In the example above, <ScrollPaneStyle> could be omitted: listStyle = get("selectList")
+    // fonts, colors, styles, drawables and texture regions.
   }
 }
 ```